 I am very familiar with this tax.
 It is based on the capital gains on investments.
 I used to pay it on my share trading income.

-It is a tax meant to encourage people to invest in the stock market by giving them a discount on their tax bills.
+It is a tax that encourages people to invest in the stock market by giving them a discount on their tax bills.

 However, I can tell you that I never got a refund.
 I know it’s a fact because I have had the same accountant since I was 20.